Review responses

 Template: Legit complaint

-Hi [Name] - thanks for the feedback.
+Hi [Name], thanks for the feedback.
 We’re sorry your experience didn’t meet expectations.
 We’d like to make this right.
-Please contact us at [phone] with your service date/location so we can help.
+Please contact us at [phone] with your service date or location so we can help.

 Template: No record / can’t verify